 This law protects users of Internet services.
 It puts the user in charge of what should be done with their data: Companies (=we) are not allowed to collect any personal information without express permission from an individual (=you), (i.e. name, date of birth, IP address).
 In Germany there is no law that could force us to submit to a gag order or to implement a backdoor.

 It is also noteworthy that the previous German Federal Data Protection Act already covered a lot of aspects of the new European General Data Protection Regulation (GDPR), which came into effect on May 25th 2018.
 European privacy rights are some of the best in the world.
 The GDPR requires that companies protect personal information they handle.
-Sending out personal information such as a private home address, bank details, or CVs of applicants could lead to fines under GDPR.
-It is recommended to protect mails containing personal information with proper end-to-end encryption.
+Any sharing of personal information such as a private home address, bank details, or CVs of applicants could lead to fines under GDPR.
+It is recommended to protect emails containing personal information with proper end-to-end encryption.

 Find out here how Tutanota can help you to make your company use GDPR-compliant emails with built-in automatic encryption.